bugbountycoi/blog/content/about/privacy-policy.md

   "bbcoi"
 ]
 tags: [
-  "privacy",
-  "policy",
-  "legal"
+  "about", "privacy", "policy", "legal"
 ]
 draft: false
+menu:
+  about:
+    weight: 1
-summary: "An overview of how the Bug Bounty Community of Interest website handles user data.
-This policy details what personal data is collected through comments, cookies, and media uploads, why it's collected, how long it's retained, and the rights users have over their data."
+summary: How the Bug Bounty Community of Interest website handles user data.
 ---